berkeleybop/berkeleybop.github.io/best_practice/index.md

        - remember: titles will be used when auto-making release notes
 - use GitHub Milestones to plan releases
 - use GitHub Releases to tag versions and attach binaries
-    - use semver
+    - use semver (except for ontologies)
-    - use the auto-generate release notes feature (corollary: write informative PR titles and never commit on main)
+    - use the auto-generate release notes feature
+        - corollary: write informative PR titles and never commit on main
+        - if making a non-patch release, select the previous minor/major to diff from
 - use GitHub Pages for simple static content and documentation
     - prefer the `docs/` directory option
     - See exemplars: [OAK](https://incatools.github.io/ontology-access-kit/index.html), [Biolink Model](https://biolink.github.io/biolink-model/)